Anelia94/NodeJS-Homework/README.md

 # Nodejs-Homework
 #Task1
-Node application that returns the current weather and time in a given city.
+Node application that takes city name from file and returns the current weather and time of the city.

 To run this application you would first need to download/clone the source code from this repository.
 Add your email in congif.json